udacity/fend-project-memory-game/README.md

 ## Issues

-Shuffle function does not work
+- Deck shuffling function does not work
+- More than two cards can be selected, it messes with the comparison operation

 ## Progress